The Verdict

 The story takes place in the Boston of the late 1970s and 1980s and so there are no computers, cell phones, internet or any other more modern technology.
 You do see however pay phone booths everywhere.
 Which is a strange and funny thing to imagine today.
 Back then like today it is a city that resembles more a sprawling suburb overshadowed by Academia.
 Some of the largest and wealthiest schools in the US are in that area and they still exert a lot of influence in this town, whether its the court system, job market and access to wealth opportunities.
 Boston has not changed much in that respect.
 This film is a criticism of such situation.
 For example, when the law firm hired by the Archdiocese discusses their strategy they begin by exerting influence in the minds of people through the people they know in the media, newspapers and even the judge on the case named Judge Hoyle, brilliantly played by Milo O’Shea.
 The story is not about a fair trial and it does not take place in a fair court room.

 One element that this story portrayed brilliantly was that of corruption.
 How it feels to try to navigate in a corrupt system like what Frank has to do.
 In so many stories, which are more like fairy tales than reality, corruption is the fault of one person who controls all the resources and does all the manipulations and decision making.
 However, in reality this is not the case.
 In most cases of bad corruption many more people take part in it for one reason or another.
 Some people fear for their lives and that is understandable.
-But so many others are more thinking of the payoffs to going along with what they know is wrong.
+But so many others are thinking of the payoffs so they go along with what they know is wrong.
 Or they just want to maintain their status quo.
 Corruption is often the case of a group of people following, and trying to prosper in, a bad incentive system.
 This film shows that fact brilliantly.

 Frank is a man who has fallen from grace and must redeem himself.
 He is a very capable lawyer who graduated from a top law school in Boston.
 He is also a man of deep faith and throughout the story we see how his faith guides him.
 He is a man you really like and root for him on his quest of redemption.
+He is a man who spends his life drinking heavily and stuck in the past until a case is given to him by his friend Mickey.
+The case given to him involves the death of an expecting mother in a hospital in a situation that never should have happened.
+The doctor is clearly guilty but is encouraged to cover up his malpractice mistake by an entire system of people who look the other way at a gross injustice.
+It really is the story of David and Goliath.
+Frank takes the case with the determination of someone willing to risk it all for the truth to come out and justice to prevail.

-Now this film is dated but the themes of standing up to corruption and being motivated by ethics are beautiful themes.
+Now this film is dated but the themes of standing up to corruption and being motivated by ethics are beautiful ones.
 This film is really worth the watch.
 To see Paul Newman give one of his best performances, if not his best, is worth it.

 So, enjoy a piece of recent historical fiction in this film.